tgeorge27/SoundMood_Adv/README.md

 ##How to Submit
 This project must be pushed back up to your repo on GitHub.
+Then you will share your link with the instructor

 ##Homework
 Instructor will assign homework based on progress in class.